shivalkarrahul/demo-three-tier-app-on-aws/README.md

         if [ -z "${!VAR_NAME}" ]; then
-            echo "⚠️  Environment variable $VAR_NAME is not set." echo "👉 Please set it using: export $VAR_NAME=<value>" echo "💡 Then rerun this script or the required commands." read -rp "👉 Press Enter to exit the script safely..." return 1
+            echo "⚠️  Environment variable $VAR_NAME is not set." echo "👉 Please set it using: export $VAR_NAME=<value>" echo "💡 Then rerun this block."
+            read -rp "👉 Press Enter to exit the script safely..." return 1
         fi